For information concerning conference policy, championships,

 ASSISTANT COMMISSIONER TIM MOWRER

-Former three-time Capital Athletic Conference all-star and four-time All-Academic Team member Tim Mowrer has been named the first CAC Assistant Commissioner, with primary responsibility for external relations.
+Former three-time Capital Athletic Conference all-star and four-time All-Academic Team member Tim Mowrer was named the first CAC Assistant Commissioner in Oct.
+2013, with primary responsibility for external relations.

-Mowrer, originally from near Lancaster, Pa., will assume most of the media relations duties for the conference, with emphasis on social media and video in conjunction with the CAC website (www.cacsports.com).
-He will also assist in many other areas and represent the conference on regional and national committees.
+Mowrer, originally from near Lancaster, Pa., handles the media relations duties for the conference, with emphasis on social media and video in conjunction with the CAC website (www.cacsports.com).
+He also assists in many other areas and represents the conference on regional and national committees.

-He is a 2009 graduate of York College, with a bachelor’s degree in Sport Management, and a minor in public relations.
-Mowrer is pursuing a master’s degree in sport management from Millersville University in 2015 and is pursuing a doctorate in sport management at the United States Sports Academy.
+He is a 2009 graduate of York College, with a bachelor’s degree in sport management, and a minor in public relations.
+Mowrer completed his master's degree in sport management from Millersville University in 2015 and is pursuing a doctorate in sport management at the United States Sports Academy.

 Mowrer was a four-year starter at No. 1 singles and No. 2 doubles and a three-time all-star for the Spartans’ men’s tennis team.
 He is YCP’s all-time leader in singles wins with a 53-19 record and boasts a career doubles record of 44-18.
 He also earned CAC All-Academic recognition all four years.